sunfounder/fusion-hat/docs/source/ai_interaction/python_tts_espeak_pico2wave.rst

       cd ~/fusion-hat/examples
       sudo python3 tts_pico2wave.py

-* You should hear the Fusion HAT say: “Hello!
+* You should hear the Fusion HAT+ say: “Hello!
 I'm Pico2Wave TTS.”
 * Try changing the language (for example, ``es-ES`` for Spanish) and listen to how the voice changes.

 **Code**